ejneyland/speedy_feeds_app/README.md

 R17.
 Describe your projects models in terms of the relationships (active record associations) they have with each other

+Food: belongs_to :restaurant
+Food stores restaurant_id in its data table

+Restaurant: has_many :foods

+Role: has_and_belongs_to_many :users
+User_id and role_id stored in a join table

 R18.
-Discuss the database relations to be implemented in your application
+Discuss the database relations to be implemented in your application R19.

-R19.
 Provide your database schema design
-// Describe/explain your ERD
+(R18 and R19 combined)

+Foods => restaurant_id
+Foods are assigned a restaurant ID.
+Food items are belonging to a restaurant
+Restaurant has many food items

+Roles => user_id
+Roles are assigned to user's through a user ID
+Roles are belonging to users
+Users has one or many roles

 R20.
 Describe the way tasks are allocated and tracked in your project